Waskesiu Foundation - Enhancing the Waskesiu Experience

 Shack Tent Replacement

-We are pleased to partner with the Waskesiu Heritage Museum to replace the Shack Tent, its key exhibit.
-The existing Shack Tent has deteriorated to the point wherer it can no longer be repaired, and the Waskesiu Foundation is funding the purchasse of new materials to replace it.
-The new Shack Tent will be built off-site with volunteer labourand moved to Waskesiu in spring 2018.
+We are pleased to have partnered with the Waskesiu Heritage Museum and replaced the Shack Tent, its key exhibit.
+The existing Shack Tent had deteriorated to the point where it could no longer be repaired, and the Waskesiu Foundation funded the purchase of materials to replace it.
+The new Shack Tent was built off-site with volunteer labour, moved in pieces to Waskesiu and assemebled in June 2018.

 In partnership with the Lobstick Golf Club at the Waskesiu Golf Course, a trophy shelf was added to the Clubhouse in August 2017 to properly display the trophies that represent some memorable golf played on this renowned golf course.